Viscous fluid dynamics with decaying vacuum energy density: Growth of perturbations

 In cosmic structure formation it is assumed that the present abundant structure of the Universe is developed through gravitational amplification of small density perturbations generated in its early evolution.
 In this section, we briefly discuss the linear perturbation within the framework of viscous fluid with varying $\Lambda(t)$.
 We refer the reader to Refs. \cite{sola2018,agvalent2018} for the detailed perturbation equations since here we have discussed some basic equations only.
 The differential equation for the matter density contrast $\delta_m \equiv \delta \rho_{m}/ \rho_{m}$ for our model considered here can be approximated as follows \cite{decruz2023}:

 where prime represents derivative with respect to the scale factor $a$.
 The above second-order differential equation turns out to be accurate since the main effects come from the different expression of the Hubble function.
-We consider the Hubble function as obtained in Part B of Sect.
-III.
+We consider the Hubble function as obtained in {\it case III of Sect.
+IV}.
 Equation \eqref{stf} describes the smoothness of the matter perturbation in extended viscous $\Lambda(t)$ model.\\ The linear growth rate of the density contrast, $f$, which is related to the peculiar velocity in the linear theory \cite{pebbles1993} is defined as

 where $D_m(a)=\delta_{m}(a)/\delta_{m}(a=1)$ is the linear growth function.
 The weighted linear growth rate, denoted by $f\sigma_8$, is the product of the growth rate $f(z)$, defined in \eqref{gp1}, and $\sigma_8(z)$.
 Here, $\sigma_8 $ is the root-mean-square fluctuation in spheres with radius $8 h^{-1}$ Mpc scales \cite{song2009,huterer2015}, and it is given by \cite{nesseris2008}